Updated on: 2/13/2019

 Image source: ABC News

-Ethan Couch made international headlines in 2013 when his lawyers successfully argued that he shouldn’t spend time in jail after killing four people while driving drunk.
+Ethan Couch made international headlines in 2013 when his lawyers successfully argued that he shouldn’t spend time in jail after killing four people in a car accident while he was driving drunk.
 It was the defense team’s unusual strategy that made the news around the world: They argued that the teenager suffered from a condition called “affluenza,” and couldn’t understand the potential consequences of his actions because his wealthy parents had given him too much freedom and never punished him for risky behavior.

 Instead of jail time, Couch received 10 years of probation and was sent to a pricey rehabilitation facility, paid for by his parents.
 Now, only two years into his probation, Ethan Couch is missing—and authorities believe that his mother is once again responsible for shielding her son from the true consequences of his disregard of the law.